Olha26star/Sales-online-/README.md

 # Customer KPI Overview
 Display key customer metrics for the selected month and compare them with the previous month, including:
-Total Customers
+Total Customers<br>
-Sales per Customer
+Sales per Customer<br>
-Orders
+Orders<br>
-Repeat Purchase Rate
+Repeat Purchase Rate<br>
 # Purchase Frequency Distribution
 Represent the distribution of customers based on the number of orders placed during the selected month to understand purchasing frequency and repeat customer behavior.
 # Top 10 Customers by Profit
-Present the Top 10 customers generating the highest Profit during the selected month.
+Present the Top 10 customers generating the highest Profit during the selected month.<br>
-Display additional information such as Sales, Profit, number of Orders, and Profit Margin (%).
+Display additional information such as Sales, Profit, number of Orders, and Profit Margin (%).<br>
-Identify high-value customers and compare customer revenue with actual profitability.
+Identify high-value customers and compare customer revenue with actual profitability.<br>